spryker/spryker-docs/docs/scos/dev/guidelines/testing-guidelines/executing-tests/test-the-glue-api.md

 template: howto-guide-template
 ---

-This document describes how to set up and run Glue Backend API end-to-end tests.
-All code references the `WishlistsRestApi` module example and the `Pyz` project namespace.
-When you set up and run the tests for a different project namespace or module, adjust the names accordingly.
+This guide explains how to set up and run Glue API end-to-end tests using the `WishlistsRestApi` module as an example and the `Pyz` project namespace.
+Adjust the names accordingly for different project namespaces or modules.

 ## Prerequisites

-Make sure the following prerequisites are met:
+Ensure the following prerequisites are met:

 1. Spryker Testify version 3.12.0 or later is installed.
 - To verify the installation status and version of Spryker Testify, run the following command: